g-leech/argmin-gravitas/_posts/2016-09-01-nonvicious-responses-unemployment.markdown

 published: 	true

 summary:	Some vicious and potentially nonvicious responses to technological unemployment.
 confidence: 90% that the ones I call vicious would be.
 60% that the ones I call nonvicious would be.
+Only about 50% that this scenario will come to pass in the first place.
 warnings: 	totalitarianism, denial of basic goods
 categories: scary futurism, the machines!, transhumanism
+importance: 8, conditional on unemployment.
 count: 		1950
 lw: 		https://www.lesswrong.com/posts/HK4rjtfKetGF9rHQM/automatic-for-the-people
 ---